 This isn’t a big issue usually, but the thinner the head, the better and quicker the job will be done.
 It’s actually pretty obvious, and this is the probably the first thing anyone checks when choosing an axe or maul.

-Now that you’re informed enough about some of the most important facts when it comes to choosing a maul or axe, it might be time to introduce you with the top six axes on the market, so you can find the best one for you.
+Now that you’re informed enough about some of the most important facts when it comes to choosing a maul or axe, let’s start with the reviews.

 Fiskars X27 Super Splitting Axe

 Specific features: Made in Finland, PermaHead design, FiberComp handle, forged steel blade, shock-absorbing FiberComp handle

 Best use: Recommended for taller people, large and medium wood pieces

 Fiskars X27 Super Splitting Axe is of perfect weight and dimensions, which makes it almost suitable for anyone.
 However, it is recommended for taller people.
 Its razor sharp edge and the low friction surface of the head makes it ideal for one-hit splits and getting the job done really quick.
 It is designed mainly to cut large and medium pieces of wood.

 The axe has a specially improved grip at the end of the handle, that prevents the axe from slipping away from your hands.
 Also, there is a special chamber at the end of the handle, which absorbs the vibration, which spreads across the handle upon impact.

 The head is inseparable from the handle, which is a huge plus when it comes to safety.
 The axe comes with a special sheath, which is also a carrying grip at the same time.
 You can lock the sheath, when you put it around the head of the axe, and unlock it at any time.
 The material is steel, which takes a long time to become dull.